aspose-total/Aspose.Total-Products/total/en/net/search/powerpoint/_index.md

 1. Enter the search criteria by specifying the parameters.
 1. Click the "SEARCH" button to search PowerPoint.
 1. Download the searched PowerPoint to view instantly.

 {{% /blocks/products/pf/agp/feature-section-col %}}

+{{% blocks/products/pf/agp/feature-section-col title="How to Search PowerPoint File via C#" %}}

+1. Install 'Aspose.Slides for .NET'.
+1. Add a library reference (import the library) to your C# project.
+1. Load PowerPoint via instance of Presentation class.
+1. Use FindAndReplaceText method to find and replace text.
+1. Call the 'Save()' method to save the document by spassing an output filename.

+{{% /blocks/products/pf/agp/feature-section-col %}}
 {{< /blocks/products/pf/agp/feature-section >}}